The history of your favorite (mainly) red nightshade involves a long and intricate tale that traces back to the Aztecs around 700 AD.

 You might think the "Pomodoro" caused shock waves across the country and transformed the landscape of Italian cuisine as soon as it entered the market – alas, this was not the case.
 Many of the Italian tomato dishes that we know and love today are quite recent.

-It wasn’t until the late nineteenth century that the modern-day tomato had firmly cemented its roots in Italian culture.
+It wasn't until the late nineteenth century that the modern-day tomato had firmly cemented its roots in Italian culture.
 Pasta and pizzas were around for quite some time by this point, but they depended on base ingredients such as cheese and olive oil for flavor until someone had the bright idea of adding tomato sauce.
+But really, the history of pizza is interesting on its own.

 The Chinese and Europeans eventually whole-heartedly embraced tomatoes in their cuisine.
 After the tomato's travels to Europe, the fruit was also making the rounds in Asia, where it continues its popularity to this day.